Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ### Exercises:JSX Elements

 1. What is JSX element
-2. Write you name in JSX element and store it in a name variable
+2. Write your name in JSX element and store it in a name variable
 3. Write a JSX element which displays your full name, country, title, gender, email, phone number.
 Use h1 for the name and p for the rest of the information and store it in a user variable.
 4. Write a footer JSX element